-In this paper, we highlight four opportunities for emerging data-science frameworks to establish new paradigms for sustainable water technologies: superstructure optimization, design of experiments, inverse material design and uncertainty quantification.
+In this review, we highlight four opportunities for emerging data-science frameworks to establish new paradigms for sustainable water technologies: materials informatics and inverse design, model based design of experiments, superstructure optimization, and uncertainty quantification.
 Many engineering challenges in the sustainable water domain are likely intractable for existing computational paradigms, but provide timely and impactful applications to motivate methodological advances in data and computer science.
 Data-driven tools cannot alone revolutionize the field.
-Instead, we foresee collaborative efforts that combine domain specific knowledge with machine learning paradigms as essential to realizing holistic molecules-to-infrastructures engineering frameworks that can usher in the next era of materials discovery for sustainable water enterprises.
+Instead, we foresee collaborative efforts that combine domain specific knowledge with data science paradigms to realize holistic molecules-to-infrastructures engineering frameworks that usher in the next era of materials for sustainable water enterprises and beyond.

-270 Acknowledgements
+Acknowledgements